SparkAssist: Field-Service AI For Electricians

 - AI layer: domain extraction, routing, and document drafting.

-- Document layer: generated certificates, reports, quotes, invoices,
+- Document layer: generated certificates, reports, quotes, invoices, RAMS, and customer communications.

-- Reliability pattern: structured extraction plus defaults before
+- Reliability pattern: structured extraction plus defaults before PDF/document generation.

 Best Interview Angle